 As another precaution, all potential children's workers must fill out a Children's Ministry Workers Application.
 This application requests basic information about each worker, as well as questions about your previous experience working with children.
 It also asks for a number of references that will be contacted and questions related to any criminal offenses or instances of abuse.
 Each person's name is also submitted to the Department of Justice Screening System which does a background check for similar offenses.
 All application information is treated with the utmost confidentiality by the Pastor of Families and Children.
 While it may feel awkward to have to ask such questions, they are a necessary part in achieving our goal for a safe environment for the children.
+For further information a necessary part in achieving our goal for a safe environment for the children.
 For further information about this process, please contact Deepak Reju, the Pastor for Families and Counseling at Capitol Hill Baptist Church.